picqer/php-barcode-generator/Readme.md

 composer require picqer/php-barcode-generator
 ```

+If you want to generate PNG or JPG images, you need the GD library or Imagick installed on your system as well.

 ## Usage
 Initiate the barcode generator for the output you want, then call the ->getBarcode() routine as many times as you want.